hongyuchen1030/accurate-operator-reproducibility/README.md

 ## For Direct Floating Points/ MPFR and Quadruple Precisions

 ### Cmake build
-To build the project using `CMake` and `ninja`, run the following command.
+To build the project using `CMake` , run the following command.
 Since this code uses `libquadmath`, we recommend building with recent version of GCC.
 The following instructions build the code with GCC-13.
 ```bash
 # Create and enter the build directory
 mkdir -p build && cd build